thomas-mauran/LinkedOut/docs/tad.md

 Moreover, the API Gateway can leverage NATS (a lightweight and high-performance messaging system) to facilitate inter-service communication.
 When a client request requires interaction with multiple microservices, the API Gateway can publish messages to NATS topics, allowing interested microservices to subscribe and respond accordingly.
 This asynchronous messaging pattern enhances scalability and resilience within the microservices ecosystem.
 For example if a microservice is down, the message will be stored in the NATS server and the microservice will be able to process it once it is back up.
 That process is called event sourcing.

 At the beginning of the project we decided to use the OpenAPI specification to define the API Gateway's RESTful API.
 This allowed us to define the API's structure, enabling us to have a common view of what the backend will have to look like.
-Looking back, it was a good decision since it allowed us to have a clear view of what we had to do and it also allowed us to write a mock server to test the front end using [json-server](https://www.npmjs.com/package/json-server).
+Looking back, it was a good decision since it allowed us to have a clear view of what we had to do, and it also allowed us to write a mock server to test the front end using [json-server](https://www.npmjs.com/package/json-server).
 That allowed us to work on the front-end and the back-end at the same time without having to wait for the other to be done.
 To explore the OpenAPI documentation for the HTTP API exposed by the API Gateway, you can access the following link: [API Gateway OpenAPI Specification](openapi/api_gateway.yml)

 ### NATS